glslang/masm-syntax-highlighter/README.md

 ## Features

-The extension automatically applies syntax highlighting to files with `.asm` and `.inc` extensions.
-The color scheme includes:
+The extension automatically applies syntax highlighting to files with `.asm` and `.inc` extensions using default VS Code colors.

-- Orange highlighting for control keywords
-- Light gray for operators
-- Gray for comments (lines starting with semicolon)
-- Green for strings
-- Purple for registers

 ## Requirements

-This extension requires Visual Studio Code version 1.95.0 or higher.
+This extension requires Visual Studio Code version 1.93.1 or higher.

 ## Extension Settings

 This extension does not add any VS Code settings.
 The syntax highlighting is automatically applied to MASM files.

-## Known Issues

-No known issues at this time.

-## Release Notes

-### Version 0.0.1

-Initial release with basic MASM syntax highlighting support:
-- File extension support for .asm and .inc files
-- Syntax highlighting for basic MASM elements
-- Custom color theme for MASM code

 ---